 Yes, all JNI qualifications are nationally recognised and government-accredited.

 This Diploma of Counselling (a vocational course) is based on employability and competency in a work role.
 Therefore, you will only be graded as Competent or Not Yet Competent for all assessments.
 You are given the opportunity to resubmit assessments that have not sufficiently reached the standard of competency as per agreement with your lecturer.

 All online students are required to have access to a laptop or desktop computer for their studies with reliable access to the internet.
 For participation in collaborate sessions, it is advisable that you have audio and video capabilities on your laptop or computer to gain the full benefit of sessions.

-Collaborate Sessions are optional, will be held face to face on-campus and online in each study period for students wishing to gain further insight into counselling knowledge and skills.
-You will be able to choose which session you attend.
-Attending these evening sessions will give students opportunity to ask questions in a non-judgemental and non-assessed setting.
-It will also provide opportunity for you to practice your acquired knowledge.
+Collaborate sessions are mandatory and take place one a week online.
+Attending these sessions will give students the opportunity to ask questions in a non-judgmental and non-assessed setting.
+It will also provide an opportunity for you to practice your acquired knowledge.